ncatlab/nlab-content/pages/4/3/8/4/4834/content.md

 (Here $\{\ast, \Box\}$ denotes the 2-element set, see [Barendregt 91, 2.1](#Barendregt91))

-The other systems omit some of the last three relations.
+The other systems omit some of the last three rules.
 Some specific systems are the following:

 name | $(\ast, \ast)$ | $(\ast, \square)$ | $(\square, \ast)$ | $(\square, \square)$ |